Heterogeneity-Guided Client Sampling: Towards Fast and Efficient Non-IID Federated Learning: Experiments

-\textbf{CIFAR10.} Here we compare the performance of HiCS-FL to FedProx \cite{fedprox} running Adam optimizer \cite{adam} on the task of training an FL system with 50 clients, where $20\%$ of clients are selected to participate in each training round.
-Similar to the experiments on FMNIST, $3$ sets of the concentration parameter $\alpha$ are considered: (1) $\{0.001, 0.01, 0.1, 0.5, 1\}$; (2) $\{0.001, 0.002, 0.005, 0.01, 0.5\}$; (3) $\{0.001, 0.002, 0.005, 0.01, 0.1\}$.
+\textbf{CIFAR10.} Here we compare the performance of HiCS-FL to FedProx \citep{fedprox} running CNN model with \textbf{Adam} optimizer on the task of training an FL system with 50 clients, where $20\%$ of clients are selected to participate in each training round.
+Similar to the experiments on FMNIST, $3$ sets of the concentration parameter $\alpha$ are considered: (1) $\{0.001, 0.01, 0.1, 0.5, 1\}$; (2) \{$0.001$, $0.002$, $0.005$, $0.01$, $0.5$\}; (3) $\{0.001, 0.002, 0.005, 0.01, 0.1\}$.
 The interpretation of the scenarios emulated by these setting is as same as in the FMNIST experiments.
-Figure \ref{CIFAR10_accuracy} demonstrates improvement of HiCS-FL over all the other methods.
+Figure \ref{FMNIST_CIFAR10_accuracy} demonstrates improvement of HiCS-FL over all the other methods.
 HiCS-FL exhibits particularly significant improvements in settings (2) and (3), where $80\%$ of the clients with extremely imbalanced data benefit from $20\%$ of the clients with either balanced or mildly imbalanced data.
-The advantage of HiCS-FL in setting (1) where all clients have relatively high data heterogeneity is relatively modest (see Fig.~\ref{CIFAR10_accuracy}) because the system's $\mathcal{H}_{\mathbf{M}}$ is relatively large (see discussion in Section \ref{convergence}).
-It is worth pointing out that in Figure \ref{std}(b) the variance of HiCS-FL increases because HiCS-FL gradually reduces $\gamma^{t}$, eventually becoming plain vanilla random sampling. \\
+The advantage of HiCS-FL in setting (1) where all clients have relatively high data heterogeneity is relatively modest (see Fig.\ref{FMNIST_CIFAR10_accuracy}.(d)) because the system's $\mathcal{H}_{\mathbf{S}}$ is relatively large (see discussion in Section \ref{convergence}).

-\textbf{CIFAR100.} As in the CIFAR10 experiments, we compare HiCS-FL to FedProx running Adam optimizer but now consider training of an FL system with 100 clients, where $20\%$ of the clients are selected to participate in each round of training.
+\textbf{Mini-ImageNet.} As in the Mini-ImageNet experiments, we compare HiCS-FL to FedProx running ResNet18 with \textbf{Adam} optimizer but now consider training of an FL system with 100 clients, where $20\%$ of the clients are selected to participate in each round of training.
 We consider two settings of the concentration parameter $\alpha$: (1) $\{ 0.001,0.01,0.1,0.5,1 \}$ and (2) $\{ 0.001,0.005,0.01,0.1,1 \}$.
 Setting (1) emulates the scenario where clients have a range of heterogeneity profiles, from extremely imbalanced, through mildly imbalanced, to balanced, while setting (2) corresponds to the scenario where $80\%$ of the clients have extremely imbalanced data while the remaining $20\%$ have balanced data.
-The system's $\mathcal{H}_{\mathbf{M}}^{(1)}$ for setting (1) is larger than $\mathcal{H}_{\mathbf{M}}^{(2)}$ for setting (2), which is reflected in a more significant improvements achieved by HiCS-FL in the latter setting, as shown in Figure \ref{cifar100_acc}.
+The system's $\mathcal{H}_{\mathbf{S}}^{(1)}$ for setting (1) is larger than $\mathcal{H}_{\mathbf{S}}^{(2)}$ for setting (2), which is reflected in a more significant improvements achieved by HiCS-FL in the latter setting, as shown in Figure \ref{tiny_acc}.